 In ensuring high standards of teaching and learning in science, we implement a curriculum that is progressive throughout the whole school, whilst following ‘The National Curriculum programmes of study for Science 2014’ or ‘Understanding of the World’ in EYFS.

 Whilst following the National Curriculum for Science, teaching at Heather Garth also involves differentiating the curriculum to suit the children’s needs.
 This may involve further support or visuals for those who struggle with their understanding or extending knowledge for those who have a secure understanding.
-Where possible, Science is linked to class topics, however it is mostly taught as discrete lessons following the Science units to ensure coverage.
+Science mostly taught as discrete lessons, but does link to other curriculum subjects in certain areas.

 We ensure that all children are provided with rich learning experiences that aim to: